OpenVidu/elasticsearch-kibana/README.md

 # Elasticsearch and Kibana

-This is an easy to deploy Elasticsearch and Kibana ready to work for OpenVidu.
+This is an easy to deploy Elasticsearch and Kibana ready to work for OpenVidu Pro.

 # Prerequesites